 ComfyBrace Wrist Support Brace

-Specially designed to improve performance while protecting your wrist at the same time, ComfyBrace Yoga Wrist Support is one of a kind and will deliver as promised.
-We love the fact that this wrist brace is ergonomically engineered for comfort and maximum support, so you can be rest assured that this wrist support brace will live up to its promise.
+Specially designed to improve performance while protecting your wrist at the same time, ComfyBrace Wrist Support is one of a kind and will deliver as promised.
+We love the fact that this wrist brace is ergonomically engineered for comfort and maximum support, so you can rest assured that this wrist wrap will live up to its promise.

 We are thrilled that this wrist brace is breathable, meaning it doesn’t hold up moisture.
 Plus, you can wear it during the day or at night.
-With a full range of motion guaranteed, you’ll have a pleasant experience using this wrist support yoga brace.
+With a full range of motion guaranteed, you’ll have a pleasant experience using these yoga wrist guards.

 - Comes in multiple colours